hseoy/quote-generator/README.md

 # Quote Generator

 Random quote generator.
 It can share quotes on Twitter.
-HTML, SCSS and pure Javascript were used.
+HTML, SCSS and Vanilla Javascript were used.

 [→ Go to this site](https://quote-generator-rouge.vercel.app/)